-Under the oversight over the Compensation Committee of the Board, the Company's NEO compensation program is designed to attract, incent and retain talented individuals who are critical to our continued success and our corporate growth and who will deliver sustained strong performance over the long term.
+Under the oversight over the Compensation Committee of the Board, the Company's NEO compensation program is designed to attract, incentivize and retain talented individuals who are critical to our continued success and our corporate growth and who will deliver sustained strong performance over the long term.
 The NEO compensation program is designed to motivate the Company's NEOs to maintain the financial strength of the Company while avoiding any inappropriate focus on short-term profits that would impede the Company's long-term growth and encourage excessive risk-taking.
-As discussed below, the Company's incentive compensation practices are significantly limited by the requirements imposed on us by the 1940 Act.
-These are regulatory limitations related to our corporate structure that are relatively unique and do not apply to most other.

-publicly traded companies.
+As discussed below, the compensation Company's incentive practices significantly limited by the requirements imposed on us by the 1940 Act.
+These are regulatory limitations related to our corporate structure that are relatively unique and do not apply to most other publicly traded companies.
 In compliance with these limitations, the NEOs are compensated to reflect both the Company's and individual performance goals.

-In 2023, the Company continued to review and enhance its compensation practices in accordance with our executive compensation philosophy.
-The review considered both compensation levels and company performance over a one-, three-, and five-year period from 2019 to 2023.
-In making 2023 compensation decisions, the Compensation Committee considered the fact that the Company's performance relative to its Peer Group was generally above the 75th percentile, and in most cases above the 90th percentile, measured using ROAA, ROE, ROIC and AASR.
+In 2024, the Company continued to review and enhance its compensation practices in accordance with our executive compensation philosophy.
+The review considered both compensation levels and company performance over a one-, three-, and five-year period from 2020 to 2024.
+In making 2024 compensation decisions, the Compensation Committee considered the fact that the Company's performance relative to its Peer Group was generally at or above the 90th percentile, and in most cases at the 100th percentile, measured using ROAA, ROE and AASR.